-After celebrating its grand opening in 2011, the Solar Technology Acceleration Center (SolarTAC) in Aurora, Colo. is now a world-class facility for demonstrating and validating some of the most advanced solar technologies available.
-There are seven founding and sponsoring members that occupy 90 percent of the 74-acre site and have invested about \$30 million in the SolarTAC.
+After celebrating its grand opening in 2011, the Solar Technology Acceleration Center (SolarTAC) in Aurora, Colorado continues to be a world-class facility for demonstrating and validating some of the most advanced solar technologies available.
+There are seven founding and sponsoring members that occupy 90 percent of the 74-acre site.
 In addition to our own testing projects, technologies improved at the site have directly benefitted customers.
 Two different solar companies testing technologies at SolarTAC have incorporated improvements gained at SolarTAC into several large solar installations that currently supply power to our system.